 The development, marketing, and sale of our products in development, including the CellFX System, depends upon our ability to maintain strong working relationships with physicians.
 We rely on these professionals to provide us with considerable knowledge and experience regarding the development, marketing and sale of our products.
 Physicians assist us in clinical trials and as researchers, marketing and product consultants and public speakers.
 If we cannot maintain our strong working relationships with these professionals and continue to receive their advice and input, the development and marketing of our products could suffer, which could harm our business, financial condition and results of operations.
-The medical device industry's relationship with physicians is under increasing scrutiny by the Office of Inspector General, or OIG, the Department of Justice, or DOJ, state attorneys general, and other foreign and domestic government agencies.
-Our failure to comply with laws, rules and regulations governing our relationships with physicians, or an investigation into our compliance by the OIG, DOJ, state attorneys general and other government agencies, could significantly harm our business.
+The medical device industry's relationship with physicians is under increasing scrutiny by the Office of Inspector General (OIG), the Department of Justice (DOJ,) state attorneys general, and other foreign and domestic government agencies.
+Our failure to comply with laws, state attorneys general and other government agencies, could significantly harm our business, including compromising the use or integrity of our clinical data in regulatory submissions to the FDA or similar regulatory authorities.